TIRE MUST KNOW |

 TIRE CONSTRUCTION top

-This illustration shows the drive handling difference of bias and radial tires.
+This illustration shows the drive handling and construction difference of bias and radial tires.
 Bias tires are like leather shoes, it can withstand more pressure, heavier load, worse terrain and worse weather.
 Bias tires also require less care for drivers and less maintenance between trips.
 Radial tires are like rubber shoes, it gives additional comfort, better control, longer lifespan and better driving.
 But, radial tires will require additional care and maintenance for you to get the most out of the tire.

 PASSENGER VEHICLE TIRE TREAD PATTERN top